Skip to main content

 • spatial mismatch: (H,W)(H,W)(H,W) \neq (H',W') (typically caused by stride-2 downsampling)

-Addition requires identical tensor shapes: both the residual branch and the shortcut must produce [B,Cout,H,W][B, C_{out}, H', W'].
+Addition requires identical tensor shapes: both the residual branch and the skip connection must produce [B,Cout,H,W][B, C_{out}, H', W'].

 import torch